 The quantum Hall effect is observed when there is a magnetic field perpendicular to a flat wire that has electrons flowing through it.
 The field pushes the electrons over to one side of the wire, so their flow is concentrated along its edge.
 Although a fairly exotic piece of physics, the quantum Hall effect already has been applied to make better standards for electrical conductance.
 But the effect is hard to study because measuring it requires stringent lab conditions, including extremely low temperatures and samples of exceptional purity.

-The team looked for a way around these issues, and in 2011 they found** a potential, albeit theoretical, answer: Build a model system in which particles of light behave exactly like electrons do when subjected to the quantum Hall effect, and study that system instead.
+The team looked for a way around these issues, and in 2011 they found a potential, albeit theoretical, answer: Build a model system in which particles of light behave exactly like electrons do when subjected to the quantum Hall effect, and study that system instead.
+(See "Better 'Photon Loops' May Be Key to Computer and Physics Advances.")

 "We knew building an analogous system that uses photons would have additional advantages," says NIST physicist Mohammad Hafezi.
 "Light can carry much more information than electricity, so working with a photon-based system also could help us design computer components that use light."